- Selwood Housing Group

 The resulting layout took on board many of the points raised through discussion, specifically with regards to the creation of a ‘sense of place’, pedestrian dominated public realm, protection of existing resident amenity and appropriate scale of development.
 The ensuing design was submitted by the client group with confidence that it would succeed at full planning application stage.

-The visual appearance of the proposals were simple in form and design with an emphasis on the importance of the existing school building and that this should be retained as the dominant feature in the immediate locality.
+The visual appearance of the proposals was simple in form and design with an emphasis on the importance of the existing school building and that this should be retained as the dominant feature in the immediate locality.
+Original features were retained and restored both inside and outside the historic building, such as the carved stonework, wooden beams and a mosaic mural from the former playground which has been preserved in the new home’s grounds.

-Planning approval was achieved June 2019 and the scheme is currently nearing completion for late 2020.
+Planning approval was achieved in June 2019 and the scheme was completed late 2020, despite the first lockdown putting a halt to construction.